bunkahle/Transcrypt-Examples/dom/insert_text.rst

 	    text = 'Hello, DOM!'
 	    document.getElementById('output').innerText = text

-It specifies a text variable and inserts this text variable into the html element with the name id = "output".
+It specifies a text variable and inserts this text variable into the html element with the name id = 'output'.
 If we look into the html text again we see that there is a div tag with the name id="output" just below the first paragraph.
 The element has an attribute called "innerText" which is loaded with the specified text variable.
 If we first translate/compile the python code with : ::